 If an event beyond the student's control allegedly prevented the student from attending the assessment task on the date a task was due (e.g., a car accident) a misadventure form should be completed.
-Following failure to complete an assessment task on time, the student must see the head teacher on the first day of return to school to negotiate alternative arrangements.
+Following failure to complete an assessment task on time, the student must see the Head Teacher on the first day of return to school to negotiate alternative arrangements.

-The Head Teacher may provide an extension of time or a mark may be awarded based on a substitute task.
-Students completing a substitute task may be asked to complete a declaration indicating what they know about the original task.
-The Head Teacher may refer an appeal directly to the assessment committee for review.
+The Head Teacher may provide an extension of time, or a mark may be awarded based on a substitute task.
+The Head Teacher may refer an appeal directly to the assessment committee for review if the situation is complex.

 Where there is no valid reason for not completing an assessment task, a zero mark will be recorded for that task and an assessment warning letter will be sent home.